coil-kt/coil/docs/image_pipeline.md

 imageView.loadAny(item)
 ```

+`loadAny` is the type-unsafe version of `load` that accepts any data type.

 If you want to know a `Target`'s size when mapping an object, you can extend from [Measured Mapper](../api/coil-base/coil.map/-measured-mapper).

 !!!
 Note
-    Extending from `Measured Mapper` can prevent setting an image request's placeholder and setting cached `Drawable`s synchronously only for that mapper's data type.
-Prefer extending `Mapper` if you do not need the `Target`'s size.
+    Extending from `Measured Mapper` can prevent setting placeholders and or cached drawables synchronously, as they force Coil to wait for the target to be measured.
+Prefer extending `Mapper` if you do not need to know the `Target`'s size.

 See [Mapper](../api/coil-base/coil.map/-mapper) and [Measured Mapper](../api/coil-base/coil.map/-measured-mapper) for more information.